SpoorthiGururaj008800/voting-app-aks-devops/README.md

 📘 Overview

-This project demonstrates a complete DevOps pipeline that provisions, deploys, and monitors a containerized microservices application—the popular Example Voting App, originally by Docker Inc.
+This project demonstrates a complete DevOps pipeline that provisions, deploys, and monitors a containerized microservices application—the popular Example Voting App.
 The end-to-end automation—including infrastructure provisioning, CI/CD, GitOps integration, and monitoring—was independently implemented, configured, and customized on Microsoft Azure.
 While the base app code is public, all DevOps details are self-built, following inspiration from tutorials such as Abhishek Veeramalla’s DevOps series.